 2. Provide follow-up opportunities

 Many families will go through some type of devotional or use Advent readings during the Christmas season.
 You can make these available to your church members by way of books in the lobby, or even just give a few short daily reading passages in the bulletin.
-For instance, I’m preaching through the Advent wreath this year, focusing on the themes of hope, peace, joy, and love for the four Sundays leading up to Christmas.
+For instance, I’m preaching through the Advent wreath this year, focusing on the themes of hope, peace, joy and love for the four Sundays leading up to Christmas.
 So, each week I’ll provide three or four passages for families to read through the following week that focus on those themes.
 This will help families connect with the message during the week as we lead up to Advent.

 3. Preach the gospel

 This may seem like an obvious one and, honestly, it is.
 But it’s also important.
-As I mentioned above, you will probably have folks who visit your church during the holiday season that you won’t see the rest of the year.
+As I mentioned above, you probably will have folks visit your church during the holiday season who you won’t see the rest of the year.
 They are coming for a reason.
 Maybe they are looking for things like the hope, peace, joy and love we talk about so much during this time of the year.
-But the simple fact is this: True hope, peace, joy, and love are only found in the gospel.
+But the simple fact is this: True hope, peace, joy and love are only found in the gospel.
 They’re only truly found in the message that God sent His only Son to earth as a man to pay the penalty of death that we deserve because of our sin.
 As we focus our attention on the manger, it’s important that we not forget to look to the cross and, more importantly, the empty tomb.
 Declare with boldness the finished work of Jesus upon the cross this Christmas season!

 God bless you and your family this Christmas season.
-I’m excited to hear what the Lord does in and through you and your churches!,
+I’m excited to hear what the Lord does in and through you and your churches!